jensb89/trakt---letterboxd-import/README.md

 If you decide to use it set `CHECK_IMDB_ID = True` and specify an API Url.
 Typical APIs to use:

-1. OmdB Api (was free, currently is [private only](https://www.patreon.com/posts/api-is-going-10743518) and you need to apply for an API key)
+1. OmdB Api (was free, currently is [private only](https://www.patreon.com/posts/api-is-going-10743518) and you need to apply for an [API key](http://www.omdbapi.com/apikey.aspx)) (typically 1000keys per day are given out for free)
 2. [TheApache64 API](https://github.com/theapache64/movie_db) A free IMDB Api provided by github User theapache64.
 An implentation into the trakt-letterboxd importer can be found in this branch: [Click](https://github.com/jensb89/trakt---letterboxd-import/tree/theapache64Api)

 ## Thanks